Some links in this post may be affiliate links

 Soggy soil: Ensure that the pot has a drainage hole and the soil is well draining.

-Some of the causes of leaf drop on Peperomia rotundifolia are incorrect watering, soggy soil, and insufficient light.
+Some of the causes of dropping leaves on Peperomia rotundifolia are incorrect watering, soggy soil or insufficient light.

 Incorrect watering: Water when the top 2-3 inches of soil dry out but never allow the soil to dry out completely.
 Do not water on a schedule.